magnusdv/ribd/cran-comments.md

 * As requested, replaced cat()/print() with message() several places

-* Renamed functions
-jacquard() --> idcoefs()
-jacquard() --> idcoefs2()
+* Renamed functions jacquard() --> idcoefs() and jacquard2() --> idcoefs2()

 I was asked by CRAN volunteer to explain the phrase "written by Abney (2009)" in the docs of these functions, since Abney is not a package author.

 These are wrapper functions.
 The first calls a function in the 'identity' package; the second attempts to call an external C program called "IdCoefs", if this happens to be installed on the users computer.
-This C program is written by Abney, which I've tried to make clear in the documentation.
-I'm the author of every line of code in the package.
+This C program is written by Abney, and is not shipped with the submitted package.
+I've tried to make this clear in the documentation.
+I'm the author of every line of code in the submitted package.

 ## Resubmission